Willie Crawford: Career

-During his 12-year career, Crawford appeared in 1,210 games and had a .268 batting average with 86 home runs and 419 RBI.
+During his 12-year career, Crawford appeared in 1,210 games and had a .268 batting average with 86 home runs and 419 runs batted in.
 His career numbers included 507 runs, 152 doubles, 35 triples, 47 stolen bases, and 431 walks for a .349 on-base percentage.
 His fielding percentage was .975 at all three outfield positions.

-At age 57, Willie Crawford died at his home in Los Angeles, apparently of kidney disease.
+At age 57, Willie Crawford died at Cedars-Sinai Medical Center in Los Angeles, apparently of kidney disease.
 He was buried in the Forest Lawn – Hollywood Hills Cemetery.